 Goslings can eat chick starter or waterfowl (duck) starter as long as it is not medicated.
 They grow very quickly (like ducks) and can run into leg trouble if they aren’t able to get outside and forage while they are young.
 So, make sure you get them out as soon as they are able to, but don’t let them get wet, as they can become waterlogged until their feathers gain the waterproofing they need.

 Geese do not lay near as many eggs as laying hens do.
 A goose of around a year old will lay eggs, though.
 How many depends on the breed and age of the goose.
-The production the first year is generally pretty low and then it will increase from there.
+The production in the first year is generally pretty low and then it will increase from there.
 Geese do not lay year-round, typically only a few months out of the year.
 One goose can set on about 10 eggs a year.

 They can be very selective when choosing a breeding partner, but a pair of them for your typical small, backyard homestead shouldn’t run into any issues.
-They will be more fertile and productive their second year than their first.
+They will be more fertile and productive in their second year than in their first.

 Heritage Goose Breeds to Choose From

 I am very passionate about utilizing heritage breeds that our ancestors worked so hard to develop.
-Not only any heritage breeds, but heritage breeds that risk extinction.
+Not only any heritage breeds but heritage breeds that risk extinction.

 Since a lot of heritage breeds are not conducive to commercial farming, they are becoming harder and harder to locate and becoming less and less prevalent.
-So, I try very hard to make sure I am helping continue a heritage and possibly even saving a breed from extinction.
+So, I try very hard to make sure I am helping continue the heritage and possibly even saving a breed from extinction.

 There are many, many heritage breeds of geese to choose from depending on what size of goose you want and the main purpose of the goose (meat, weeding, or guarding).

 Once commonplace, they are exceedingly rare.
-They are fantastic foragers and used primarily for weeding and meat.
+They are fantastic foragers and are used primarily for weeding and meat.
 They grow to around 8-12 pounds at market weight.

-This breed is typically used as meat and grows to about 10-14 pounds at market weight.
+This breed is typically used as a meat and grows to about 10-14 pounds at market weight.
 They lay about 40 eggs a year.